Spoon Butter Magic: a better way to condition your wood

 Pro tips

 I recommend purchasing small pieces of beeswax as opposed to a large chunk.
 It’s just too difficult to cut.
-Store your spoon butter in a Ball container for up to six months and make sure you have a designated “rag” for treating your surfaces.
+Store your spoon butter in a Ball container for up to a year or two and make sure you have a designated “rag” for treating your surfaces.

 spoon butter